Article curated by the Skin First scientific team, led by Dr. Maria Pia Priore, pharmacist, cosmetologist, founder of Skin First.

 -

-Daily sun protection → essential even in the city: UV rays increase oxidative stress and promote vasodilation and redness.
+Daily sun protection → essential even in the city: UV rays increase oxidative stress and promote vasodilation and skin redness.

 Updates